Everything We Know About 'Venom: Let There Be Carnage'

 That line is an on-the-nose reference that confirms Kasady’s identity.
 In the comics, he merges with a symbiote named Carnage, a kind of "offspring" that Venom shed once while breaking Brock out of prison.
 Carnage bonds on a deep level with Kasady, developing violent abilities that even Venom doesn't possess.
 It's uncertain how much of Carnage and Kasady's storyline will be pulled from the source material for Venom 2, but we can be certain that it's going to bloody and violent as all get out.

-Deadline also reports that, according to two sources close to the project, comic book villain Shriek has been also incorporated into the plot of Venom 2.
-A Sony spokesperson declined to comment, stating that the project is still in its early stages.
+We also know Shriek will be involved.
 In the comics, Shriek is a drug dealer named Frances Barrison, whose severe trauma caused her latent mutant powers—which include sonic blasts, flight, and the ability to incite dark emotions—to emerge.
 Historically, she's both Carnage's accomplice and love interest, so her addition to the sequel makes sense.
-It was reported that Naomie Harris (Moonlight) is in talks to star in the role.
+It was reported that Naomie Harris (Moonlight) is starring in the role.